Arthur Hubish, Penn Township Stabbing Victim, Remembered As 'Kind Soul'

 At The Russian Club, there is a deep void for the man who everybody adored.

-“He was a kind soul,” Doran said.READ MORE: 2 Arrested After Bodies Of 2 Missing Young Girls Found In Backyard Of Pennsylvania Home
+“He was a kind soul,” Doran said.READ MORE: Two People Taken To The Hospital Following House Fire In Baldwin

 “His smile, his caring, his compassion as a friend is what I will miss the most,” Stewart said.